The policy brief (published in May 2021) delves into external quality assurance frameworks and their alignment with the ESG.

-One of the objectives of the DEQAR CONNECT project is to support the activities of the BFUG Thematic Peer Groups on Quality Assurance and on Recognition.
+One of the objectives of the DEQAR CONNECT project was to support the activities of the BFUG Thematic Peer Groups on Quality Assurance and on Recognition.

-To that effect EQAR, with the support of the European Tertiary Education Register (ETER), committed to prepare a number of policy briefs based on the analysis of the data collected through DEQAR.
+To that effect EQAR, with the support of the European Tertiary Education Register (ETER), committed to prepare policy briefs based on the analysis of the data collected through DEQAR.
 The policy briefs are Europe-wide, country specific and domain based reports on topics following Bologna Thematic Peer Groups’ priorities:

 - Legal frameworks for quality assurance (QA) and their alignment with the ESG

 - Implementation of the European Approach for QA of Joint Programmes

 The innovative aspect of these reports is that they are done by extracting, combining and then analysing two different datasets; DEQAR and of ETER.
 Together they form a veritable treasure cove of information, with ETER containing information on Higher Education Institutions in Europe (basic characteristics, educational activities, staff, finances and research activities etc.) and DEQAR the external QA results and reports of EQAR-registered agencies.